happinyz/Lofi-Prediction-Model/README.md

 # Lofi Genre Predictor
-- Developed a tool that predicts if a certain track on Spotify is part of the lofi genre.
+- Developed a tool that predicts if a certain track's author on Spotify is part of the lofi genre.
 - Analyzed over 2500 songs of various genres on Spotify, taken from Spotify's numerous genre-specific playlists.
 - Used [track audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) provided by Spotify API as predictors; fit using logistic regression models.
 - Built a client facing API using flask

-## Defining the Lofi Genre
+## Important Things to Know
+- I originally began this project to predict if a specific track would be part of the lofi genre.
+However, Spotify tracks do not have genre attached to them.
+Genres are only attached to albums and artists.
+I settled with predicting artist genre instead.
+- Lofi

 ## Code and Resources Used